FAQ about offering and buying questions I often see asked online.

 Optional: Sunset clause (an amount of time until they must accept the offer by or it expires).
 Can be useful if you want to put on some time pressure, e.g. you make a solid offer 2 weeks before a deadline sale, before anyone else can offer, and force them to decide.
 Also useful if you are interested in another house, and don't want to wait around too long for them reply to your offer for this house.

-You write the conditions on the S&P (Sales and Purchase agreement) which the agent should provide.
-Usually this is a standard S&P and it’s pretty easy to just add your conditions, but ask your lawyer before you make an offer to make sure they're okay with it.
+You write the above conditions on the S&P (Sales and Purchase agreement) which you can ask the real estate agent for.
+Usually this is a standard S&P and it’s pretty easy to just add your conditions onto it.
+If you're unsure, ask your lawyer for guidance.

 What to offer?

-So many people ask “Is it rude to offer x under the asking price” - no, you can offer whatever you want.
-However, depending on the vendor’s expectations (which can sometimes be unrealistic) they may or may not bother to respond, or will come back with a lower price.
-If you are following this guide and offering a fair price based off your research, then I wouldn’t worry about being rude.
+This is a commonly asked question.
+No, you can offer whatever you want!
+However, depending on the vendor’s expectations (which can be realistic or unrealistic) they may or may not bother to respond, or will come back with a lower price.
+If you have done your research and are offering a fair price based off this, I wouldn’t worry about being rude.

 When to go to auction

-I would only go to auction if you think you can pay an amount slightly more than what others would pay.
-E.g. your budget if you stretch is 700k and you think the house is worth around 700k, it's not unlikely you'll be outbid by someone who has a little more room to move.
-The advantage of an auction is some people don't bother with them and you have to invest money to get into one, and some people don't get finance in time.
+I prefer going to auction only if you think you can pay an amount slightly more than what others would pay.
+E.g. your absolute max at a stretch is 700k and you think the house is worth around 700k, it's not unlikely you'll be outbid by someone who has a little more room to move (someone who's budget might instead be 700-720k).

 If you have a small deposit, it may be better to avoid auctions if possible, as if you are unsuccessful several times then the multiple due diligence process costs can eat up your deposit.